PhantomInsights/summarizer/README.md

 I'm satisfied with the overall quality of the results and I will keep tweaking the algorithm and applying compatibility enhancements.

 As a side note, when testing the script I accidentally requested Tweets, Facebook posts and English written articles.
-All of them got acceptable outputs, but since those sites are not the target I removed them from the whitelist.
+All of them got acceptable outputs, but since those sites were not the target I removed them from the whitelist.

+After some weeks of feedback I decided to add support for the English language.
+This required a bit of refactoring.

+To make it work with other languages you will only require a text file containing all the stop words from said language and copy a few lines of code (see Remove Common and Stop Words section).